docker/docs/datacenter/ucp/2.0/guides/content-trust/manage-trusted-repositories.md

 ---
+description: Learn how to use the Notary CLI client to manage trusted repositories
+keywords: UCP, trust, notary, registry, security
 title: Manage trusted repositories
-description: Learn how to use the Notary CLI client to manage trusted repositories
-keywords:
-- UCP, trust, notary, registry, security
 ---

 Once you install the Notary CLI client, you can use it to manage your signing